projectcalico/calico/calico-cloud/index.md

 ![calico-cloud]({{site.baseurl}}/images/calico-cloud-small.png)

-## If you could solve these 3 problems today...
+## If you could solve these 3 problems today...then take your cluster into Calico Cloud and see for yourself!

   #### Workload access controls